Skyost/Bonsoir/README.md

   }
 });

-// Then if you want to stop it : await discovery.stop();
+// Then if you want to stop the discovery : await discovery.stop();
 ```